Information decomposition in complex systems via machine learning

 We employ a recent method from interpretable machine learning that identifies the most relevant information in a set of measurements~\cite{dib_ml}.
 Based on the distributed information bottleneck~\cite{aguerri2018DIB,aguerriDVIB2021}, a variant of the information bottleneck (IB)~\cite{tishbyIB2000}, the method lossily compresses a set of measurements while preserving information about a relevance quantity.
 Optimization serves to decompose the information present in the measurements, providing a general-purpose method to identify the important variation in composite measurements of complex systems.

 Identifying important variation is a powerful means of analysis of complex systems, as we demonstrate on two paradigmatic examples.
 First we study a Boolean circuit, whose fully-specified joint distribution and intuitive interactions between variables facilitate understanding of the information decomposition found by the distributed IB.
 Boolean circuits are networks of binary variables that interact through logic functions, serving as the building blocks of computation~\cite{savage1998models} and as elementary models of gene control networks~\cite{chaves2006methods,huynh2019gene}.
-Second, we decompose the information contained in the local structure of an amorphous material subjected to global deformation.
-Amorphous materials are condensed matter systems composed of simple elements (e.g., atoms or grains) that interact via volume exclusion and whose disorder gives rise to a host of complex macroscale phenomena, such as collective rearrangement events spanning a wide range of magnitudes~\citep{cubuk2017science,murphy2019transforming} and nontrivial phase transitions~\cite{jaeger1992,liu1998jammingcool,bi2011jammingshear,berthier2019gardner}.
-Although the state space that describes all of the degrees of freedom is large, as is generally true of complex systems, the proposed method is able to identify important bits of variation by partitioning entropy and leveraging machine learning to process the high dimensional data.
+Second, we decompose the information contained in the fine-grained positional configuration of an amorphous material subjected to global deformation.
+Amorphous materials are condensed matter systems composed of simple elements (e.g., atoms or grains) whose positional disorder gives rise to a host of complex macroscale phenomena, such as collective rearrangement events spanning a wide range of magnitudes~\citep{cubuk2017science,murphy2019transforming} and nontrivial phase transitions~\cite{jaeger1992,liu1998jammingcool,bi2011jammingshear,berthier2019gardner}.
+Although the state space that describes all of the degrees of freedom is large, as is generally true of complex systems, the proposed method is able to identify the most important bits of variation by leveraging machine learning to navigate the high-dimensional space of possible lossy compression schemes.